Azure Miles Records ~ the Music of Michael Robinson

 During all this, we were joined by two friends, one of who had spent time with George and his wife in Hana.
 Knowing my reverence for the Beatles, she asked if I would like to meet Harrison.
 I wanted to, of course, but there were no empty seats at George's table, and I didn't want to walk up like some annoying autograph seeker, not to mention that I was somewhat intimidated.
 So we sat there stealing glances, and after a few drinks, my inhibitions were subdued.
 When I noticed one of the men leaving George's table, the friend who knew him said, "Let's go!" and I found myself following her in a dream-like state.
 When we arrived at the table, Bob immediately came to my rescue, introducing me as a composer, whereupon George graciously invited me to sit down at the empty seat directly across from him, gesturing with the open palm of his hand.
 The restaurant was quite loud, and so we both leaned forward, our faces about a foot apart, as I began a conversation with one of my musical idols.
 So close that George opened humorously with: "You had garlic for dinner!"
 (It was a side dish of spinach sautéed in garlic.)
 Embarrassed, I apologized, while struck by his unusually dark eyes, but Harrison reassured: "It's OK; I like garlic."

-The cocktail waitress came over, and George ordered tea, explaining that he was already intoxicated, and could not handle anything else to drink.
+The cocktail waitress came over, and George ordered tea, explaining that he was already highly intoxicated (knowing Bob, undoubtedly extremely potent ganja), and could not handle an alcoholic drink.
 Feeling very English, I ordered the same.
 Later on, I ordered a Brandy Alexander, which drew a curious stare from George, as this was a favorite drink associated with John Lennon and the Beatles.

 I was disappointed, though not completely surprised, to hear about George's current disillusionment with electronic music.
 During his time with the Beatles, they made powerful, innovative use of electronic instruments on some of their most famous recordings, including Revolver, Sergeant Pepper, Magical Mystery Tour, and the White Album, not to mention their groundbreaking work with four-track recording.
 I understand that George made extensive use of electronic music on some of his early solo projects, but I am not yet familiar with those recordings.